 Azure SD-WAN’s MPLS and SD-WAN Problem

-When organizations start relying on Azure two problems become increasingly apparent.
+When organizations start relying on Azure, two problems become increasingly apparent.
 First, how do you secure your Azure instance?
-Running virtual firewalls in Azure, adds complexity and considerable expense, necessitating purchase of additional cloud compute resources and third-party licenses.
-What’s more virtual firewalls are limited in capacity, requiring upgrades as traffic grows.
+Running virtual firewalls in Azure adds complexity and considerable expense, necessitating purchase of additional cloud compute resources and third-party licenses.
+What’s more, virtual firewalls are limited in capacity, requiring upgrades as traffic grows.
 Cloud performance may suddenly decline because the firewall is choking the network.
-Adding other cloud instances requires additional tools, complicating operation.
+Adding other cloud instances requires additional tools, complicating operations.

 Branch offices that might otherwise be a short hop away from an Azure entrance point must now send traffic back to the centralized gateway for inspection before reaching Azure.
-What’s more the approach does nothing for mobile user who sit off of the MPLS network regardless.
+The approach does nothing for mobile users who sit off the MPLS network regardless.